grifferz/curtailing/README.md

 ## Usage
 ### Configuration

-At the moment the only coniguration is through two environment variables, so either set those in your environment or copy `.env.sample` to `.env` and edit that; the `curtailing` binary will read it.
+At the moment the only configuration is through two environment variables, so either set those in your environment or copy `.env.sample` to `.env` and edit that; the `curtailing` binary will read it.